 We will call the Private, Instrument, Commercial and Airplane Transport Pilots (ATP) — General Aviation Pilots or “GA Pilots” for short.

-Many GA Pilots want to transition or downgrade from flying the large and more complex airplanes to flying the light sport aircraft.
-(Note: I do not like the word downgrade, but I’ve used the term here because it’s how may GA pilots refer to it.
+Many GA Pilots want to transition from flying the large and more complex airplanes to flying the light sport aircraft.
+(Note: I user the word downgrade, but I’ve used the term here because it’s how may GA pilots refer to it.
 I prefer to use the word “transition” rather than downgrade since this is more appropriate and accurate.)

 Why do pilots want to transition to LSA?
 For many reasons...